groonga/groonga/doc/source/reference/grn_expr/script_syntax.rst

 .. select Entries --filter 'content *N "also Really"' --output_columns content

-The first expression matches records that contain ``I`` and ``fast`` and the near distance of those words are in 10 words.
+The first expression matches records that contain ``I`` and ``fast`` and the max interval of those words are in 10 words.
 So the record that its content is ``I also started to use mroonga.
 It's also very fast! ...`` is matched.
 The number of words between ``I`` and ``fast`` is just 10.

-The second expression matches records that contain ``I`` and ``Really`` and the near distance of those words are in 10 words.
+The second expression matches records that contain ``I`` and ``Really`` and the max interval of those words are in 10 words.
 So the record that its content is ``I also started to use mroonga.
 It's also very fast!
 Really fast!`` is not matched.
 The number of words between ``I`` and ``Really`` is 11.

-The third expression matches records that contain ``also`` and ``Really`` and the near distance of those words are in 10 words.
+The third expression matches records that contain ``also`` and ``Really`` and the max interval of those words are in 10 words.
 So the record that its content is ``I also st arted to use mroonga.
 It's also very fast!
 Really fast!`` is matched.
 The number of words between ``also`` and ``Really`` is 10.